Nardos-Abebe-Ga/flutter_lab/README.md

-the main folder is flutter_lab it has four folders containing all the assignmnets and the screenshots are included in their respective folders accordingly.
+the main folder is flutter_lab it has four folders containing all the assignmnets and the screenshots are included in their respective folders accordingly under the folder name 'screenshots'.